Dick Grayson: The New 52 (2011–2016)

 The Chicago story is later abruptly ended by Nightwing's role in a larger company-wide crossover event.
 After the Crime Syndicate invades Earth-Prime after the "Trinity War" Justice League storyline and defeats the Justice League, the DC crossover story Forever Evil depicts Nightwing's capture by the Crime Syndicate, who exposes his secret identity to the world.
 Following their escape from the Syndicate, Batman and Catwoman decide to rescue him.
 He then is invited by Owlman to help defeat the Crime Syndicate, which he accepts.
 Nightwing is severely beaten by Ultraman and is attached to a device from a parallel world known as the Murder Machine, which is controlled by his heart rate and is reportedly impossible to escape from alive.
 When Batman and Lex Luthor arrive to free him, Lex stops his heart to fool the system so he can disarm it.
 However, Batman, enraged over what Lex has done, attacks him.
 Luthor explains it is not too late to save Grayson.
 In an uncharacteristically heroic moment, Luthor injects Grayson's heart with adrenaline, which successfully revives Grayson.
 Cyborg enters, having defeated Grid, and Grayson joins Batman, Cyborg, and Catwoman in freeing the Justice League from the Firestorm Matrix.

 After the defeat of the Syndicate, Grayson is seen with Batman in the Batcave.
 Batman tells him that he has to send him on the most dangerous mission he could undertake, requiring that Grayson fakes his death.
-Upon the latter's refusal (saying he can't do that to his family), the two have an all-out brawl during which Batman tells him Spyral is in possession of multiple secret identities and could kill his friends and family.
+Upon the latter's refusal (saying he cannot do that to his family), the two have an all-out brawl during which Batman tells him Spyral is in possession of multiple secret identities and could kill his friends and family.
 As Bruce monologues about knowing the magnitude of what he's asking, Dick reiterates his refusal to keep his survival from his family.
 He finally gains the upper hand, winning the fight.
-However, Dick's phyrric victory brings him no satisfaction as he feels compelled to take on the mission, even as he tells Bruce, "if you make me do this, things can never be the same with us again."
+However, Dick's pyrrhic victory brings him no satisfaction as he feels compelled to take on the mission, even as he tells Bruce, "if you make me do this, things can never be the same with us again."